preccy/fm24tool/README.md

 - Premium dark interface with blue accents and rounded controls
 - Load squad HTML files and view them in a sortable table

-- Rate common formations and tactical styles on a 1-100 scale
+- Rate common formations and all official tactical styles on a 1-100 scale
 - Tabs highlighting the best, worst, and wonderkid players in the squad
 - Position scoring uses weighted attributes based on FM-Arena testing